Martin Zeilinger

 Longer bio:

-After many years in Vienna, Toronto, and London, I am currently based in Dundee, Scotland, where I hold a research and teaching position as Senior Lecturer in Computational Arts & Technology at Abertay University.
+After many years in Vienna, Toronto, and London, I am currently based in Dundee, Scotland, where I hold a research and teaching position as Reader in Computational Media at Abertay University.

 Much of my work focuses on artistic and activist experiments with emerging technologies – specifically artificial intelligence and distributed ledger technologies (aka, the blockchain).
 This frames a broader interest in digital art, appropriation-based art practices, theories of cultural ownership and intellectual property, political economies of new media, and aspects of experimental videogame culture.
 Most recently, my research also focuses on non-human and more-than-human agency.